What are Blepharoplasty Risks and Complications?

 Most of the time, cosmetic surgery procedures go smoothly, everything goes the way it should, and the patient recovers completely.
 However, despite the many precautions clinics and their surgical staffs take to prevent complications, they still sometimes occur.
 So as with any surgery, blepharoplasty—also known simply as eyelid surgery—comes with certain risks.
 It's possible to develop complications during or even after surgery.
 Before you have any surgical procedure, cosmetic or otherwise, it's important to educate yourself about the potential risks.

-If, after reading this page, you still have questions, we invite you to schedule a consultation, and we'll be happy to talk with you about the procedure, provide you with more information, and answer all your questions.
+If, after reading this page, you still have questions, we invite you to schedule a FREE consultation, and we'll be happy to talk with you about the procedure, provide you with more information, and answer all your questions.

 Blepharoplasty Risks and Complications